New for Autumn 2025 and Beyond: ESRM is now a Minimum Requirements Major

 Declaration Dates

 We review declaration forms as they are submitted, and students should hear back from us within 10 business days.
-The deadline to declare the major for the following quarter is one week after Finals week, so the quarter your new major will take effect is:
+The deadline to declare the major for the following quarter is the last day of Finals week.

 Statement of Non-Discrimination